How to host a smooth back to school night for families

 Have a donation center

-Make a donation center on your whiteboard or bulletin board so that if families want to donate something to your classroom, they can.
+Make a donation center on your whiteboard or one of your bulletin boards so that if families want to donate something to your classroom, they can.
 They may not be able to donate something right away, but they will know what your classroom may need.
-I’m talking about the things that aren’t on your supply list, but things that you will use- like construction paper, highlighters, etc.
+I’m talking about the things that aren’t on your supply list, but things that you will use.
+Some ideas are construction paper, dry-erase markers, stickers, highlighters, etc. You can also create an Amazon wishlist and share the link with families.

 Read your students a bedtime story